 nginx: configuration file /etc/nginx/nginx.conf test is successful

 systemctl restart nginx

 After these steps, resume the upload process.
-Everything should go smoothly and the "HTTP error" error disappears.
+Everything should run smoothly and the "HTTP error" should disappear.

 Many WordPress users with blogs / hosted sites on NGINX servers face this limitation lately.
 Most likely, this limitation comes with the new security features introduced in the latest version of NGINX.